ubl-chj/mirador-monorepo/README.md

 1. `@mirador/core`: Redux Actions and Reducers for Mirador
 2. `@mirador/custom-components`: Custom Components for Mirador
-3. `@mirador/react-component` : An importable React Component.
+3. `@mirador/react-components` : Importable React Components.
-4. `@mirador/react-implementation` : A React implementation of the mirador-react-component.
+4. `@mirador/react-implementation` : A React implementation of Mirador React components.

 The upstream (`mirador-viewer`) is symlinked in packages to the react-component